danger/danger-js/README.md

 ### Get started?

-This is like, really, really early.
+This is like, pretty early.
+If you can take a bit of heat, it's usable in production.

 However,